go-graphite/carbonapi/README.md

  * `carbonapi_v2_pb`, `pb`, `pb3`, `protobuf` - carbonapi pre-0.12 style protocol.
 Supoorted by go-carbon, graphite-clickhouse, etc.
  * `carbonapi_v3_pb` - new carbonapi protocol, that supports passing metadata through.
 Supported by carbonzipper 1.0.0.alpha.3 or later.
 Implementing support for that is in-progress for go-carbon and graphite-clickhouse
  * `carbonapi_v3_grpc` - grpc version of new carbonapi protocol.
 Currently no known implementation exists.
+ * `msgpack` - messagepack based protocol, used in graphite-web 1.1 and metrictank.
+It's still experimental and might contain bugs.

 Requirements